Home

 Misunderstandings about the profession often arise because of the term "occupation."
 In OT, occupation is anything you do to occupy your time.

-For a lighthearted look at the reasons to choose (and NOT to choose) a career in occupational therapy, and some case examples of the sort of work occupational therapists do, check out this video:
+For a lighthearted look at the reasons to choose (and NOT to choose) a career in OT, and some case examples of the sort of work occupational therapists do, check out this video:

-Because the profession is so diverse, it can be difficult to define OT.
-Basically, occupational therapy is a rehabilitation profession that focuses on helping clients do the things that are important to them.
+Because the profession is so diverse, it can be difficult to define.
+Basically, OT is a rehabilitation profession that focuses on helping clients do the things that are important to them.

 This can be very different depending on the area of specialty.
-Some of the areas where occupational therapists work, and the various populations they work with, include:
+Some of the areas where OTs work, and the various populations they work with, include:

 - acute care